naathcs/naathcs/README.md

 - 🚀 I'm looking forward to be consistent with the challenges and participate in projects to improve mt abilities and create networking as well.

 - 📚 I speak Portuguese (Brazilian) and English (American).
-I am lloking forward to learn French in the near future.
+I am looking forward to learn French in the near future.

 <h3 align="left">Connect with me:</h3>
 <p align="left">